fernandoroa/NLPShiny_mod/README.md

 ### What is missing ?

--   rhino/box
+-   rhino/box (integrate with rhino repository)
 -   module form, for adding entries to mongodb in real time
 -   module wordcloud
--   integrate with rhino repository
--   translation for classifying Africa community feedback
+-   translation for classifying Africa community feedback (english)

-### Recent developments

-For the last two weeks, only 20% of time was dedicated to this, and box (rhino) is very different, so 2 days of rhino, which is little for me.
+-   video for Shiny Conference

+### Where is python here?

+-   See the `Dockerfile`
+-   See `requirements`
+-   See the `py` folder for scripts developed by me
+-   See the tag module in folder `modules` for the calls `system("python3...`